Healthcare AI Governance

 Healthcare AI Governance Built for Aotearoa

-International frameworks were not designed for NZ's regulatory environment, population health needs, or Te Tiriti obligations.
-We develop clinical AI governance that addresses HIPC compliance, cultural safety, accountability, and the specific questions your organisation needs answered before deploying AI in patient care.
+International frameworks were not designed for New Zealand's regulatory environment, population health needs, or Te Tiriti o Waitangi obligations.
+Our team develops clinical AI governance that addresses HIPC compliance, cultural safety, Māori data governance, accountability, and the specific questions your organisation needs answered before deploying AI in patient care.
+We bring the expertise that protects patients and meets the expectations of Medsafe, the Privacy Commissioner, and Te Whatu Ora.

 Explore Healthcare AI Services